Meghan Markle Embraced Her Favorite Feature on Her Royal Wedding Day: Her Freckles!

 RELATED VIDEO: Why Meghan Markle’s Wedding Makeup Will Showcase Her Natural Freckles

-Martin used a selection of organic makeup products from Jessica Alba’s beauty line Honest Beauty on Meghan, which doesn’t come as as too much of a surprise since the bride has an affinity for natural products.
+Martin used a selection of organic makeup products from Jessica Alba’s beauty line Honest Beauty on Meghan, which doesn’t come as too much of a surprise since the bride has an affinity for natural products.

 “She loves RMS, an all-natural brand that does great eyeliners and creamy blushers that can also be used on the lip,” Sellers mentioned.